neolixcn/BiSeNet/tensorrt/README.md

 ### Export model to onnx
-I export the model like this:
+just run the following command:
 ```
-$ python tools/export_onnx.py --model bisenetv1 --weight-path /path/to/your/model.pth --outpath ./model.onnx
+$ python tools/export_onnx.py --cfg-file bisenetv2_neolix_fisheye --weight-path /data/pantengteng/bisenet/2021-06-26-09-35/iter_42999_model.pth --outpath ./bisenetv2.onnx --check-output
 ```

-**NOTE:** I use cropsize of `1024x2048` here in my example, you should change it according to your specific application.
-The inference cropsize is fixed from this step on, so you should decide the inference cropsize when you export the model here.
+if the parameter check-output is added, the script will compare the results of pytorch and onnx model.
 ### Build with source code
 Just use the standard cmake build method:
 ```